British Prince George's first tour stifles Australia/NZ republicans

 The Queen remains head of state of Australia and New Zealand and 13 other former British colonies.
 Republicans want to end this constitutional monarchy but have failed to stop rising royalist support since the Queen's Diamond Jubilee in 2012.

-A ReachTEL poll in February found only 39 percent of Australians now favour a republic, a 20-year low, while in New Zealand the figure is slightly higher at 42 percent.
+A ReachTEL poll in February found only 39 percent of Australians now favor a republic, a 20-year low, while in New Zealand the figure is slightly higher at 42 percent.

 New Zealand republicans have said little about the visit but said the prospect of a change in New Zealand's flag is a milestone for their own identity.